QuantumGroup/information_dashboard/README.md

 This is the control script that runs the rest of the project.

+### collector.sqlite3

+This is the SQLite database that holds the data ingested by the collectors.

+### alerts.py

+### facebook_collector.py

+### rss_collector.py

 ### twitter_location_collector.py

 This is the Twitter collector that takes in data based off of location inputs, parses the collected tweets, and adds the parsed data to the SQLite database.

+### twitter_follow_collector.py

-### collector.sqlite3
+### twitter_track_collector.py

-This is the SQLite database that holds the data ingested by the collectors.
+## Dependencies

+This code relies on a few libraries that are not included in the standard Python 3 library.
+These are:

+- feedparser

+This is a library used in the RSS Collector for collecting RSS feeds from given URLs.

+- tweepy

+This is used in the various Twitter Collectors in order to connect to the Twitter streaming API.

+- _keys_and_secrets

+This is not a library - it is a Python file used to store and call passwords, keys, secrets, and other PII.
+The code that relies on such PII calls this file, and it makes for a convenient place to store such data.